Sudipto-Ghosh786/Path-Finder/README.md

 ###### Maze Gnereation
-Recursive Division is a maze generation algorithm.
 At each step, the algorithm bisects a area horizontally or vertically and then leaves a random position in the bisection open so that the divided regions still remains connected.

 # Demo